DISABILITY LAW FIRM IN AKRON

 Once you receive your statement, you’ll want to review your work history to make sure everything is correct.
 If the numbers seem off, you can compare your wages to previous W-2 statements or tax return forms.
 Errors are common, so it is important to verify that the information on your statement is correct.

 If you are unsure if you have the proper work history and work credits built up to earn SSDI benefits, the best thing you can do is contact a Social Security office or a professional with SSDI experience.
-The SSDI attorney team at Liner Legal in Ohio is fully equipped to help you with your Social Security benefits and claims.
+Our Akron Ohio disability law firm is fully equipped to help you with your Social Security benefits and claims.